andreea1110/ebola-project/lab_book.md

 If we have 100 parameters and update all of them as the same time, after a million steps we have only updated all of them 10'000 times.
 Compare our posterior probabilities

-Launch the 4 analyses with 50 sequences on the longest queue of the cluster If we have 4 root locations, show a cake diagram of posteriors for each model (read the log file into R and then plot a diagram)

 ## Inferring the local dynamics
 We infer reproductive numbers when we have a lot of branching (--> lots of transmissions if there is a single location) higher Re if we have a lot of transmissions